swe-robertkibet/dev-solutions/database/prisma-memory-error/README.md

 # Deploying Prisma on Resource-Constrained Environments

-## What Causes the "Out of Memory" Error
+## What Causes the "Out of Memory" Error (prisma:generate not working in the JS scripts section)

 When deploying Node.js applications with Prisma on shared hosting or resource-constrained environments (like cPanel), you may encounter this error:

 ```
 RangeError: WebAssembly.Instance(): Out of memory: Cannot allocate Wasm memory for new instance
 ```

 ![image_2025-04-03_03-15-00](https://github.com/user-attachments/assets/439dd8cb-aa36-4d0c-9ca1-e9e8192056e1)

 ![image_2025-04-03_03-15-22](https://github.com/user-attachments/assets/0a09f5dc-8db6-4c75-98b1-6adc656018b2)